mdmtk/docs/edge/source/guide/csp/app.md

 Description:

->Provide the Android Package Name of the application that should be added or removed from the protected list.
+>Provide the Package Name of the application that should be Added to or Removed from the Protected List.

 Parm value input rules: